 Some common symptoms that accompany a yeast infection, in both men and women, include reddening of the skin, intense itching, and burning sensations during urination, pustules (bumps with puss), and papules (bumps without pus).
-Women frequently have a cottage cheese like vaginal discharge and can have painful sexual intercourse.
-If you have had a long history with Candida yeast, you should be pretty capable of diagnosing another yeast infection.
+Women frequently have a cottage cheese like vaginal discharge, and can have painful sexual intercourse.
+If you have had a long history with Candida, you should be pretty capable of diagnosing another yeast infection.
 But, to be safe, you may want to take a yeast infection self test to see how likely you are to have this problem.
 We will discuss these tests later on in this delineation of yeast infection pain.

 Want to relieve yeast infection discomfort?
 Fortunately, there are several natural herbs you can use for pain relief; and, one herb that both stops pain and fights off Candida.
-Ultimate relief from discomfort from a Candida problem will happen when you get rid of the infection.
+Ultimate relief of discomfort from a Candida problem, will happen when you get rid of the infection.
 And, yes, there are many efficacious natural alternatives that work powerfully at killing this invasive fungi.
 We will talk more about this at the close of the article!

 Research Regarding Yeast Infection Pain

 A study, published in Clinical Microbiology Reviews [23.2 (2010): 253-273], related that pain is a common occurrence in individuals with Candida infections.
-The study stated that yeast infections are hard to diagnose; often, they can resemble other vaginal infections--such as trichomoniasis, Chlamydia, or gonorrhea.
+The study stated, that yeast infections are hard to diagnose; often, they can resemble other vaginal infections—such as trichomoniasis, Chlamydia, or gonorrhea.
 The hallmark symptoms of a yeast infection are vulvar itching and vulva burning.
 As far as pain is concerned, the study states that vaginal Candidiasis can frequently cause irritation and soreness; which eventually can result in intense pain during sex, or painful urination.
 As far as men who get yeast infections on their penis, the study reports the common symptoms are penile burning and itching.
-So, a penile yeast infection may not cause pain; but could create some painful urination.
+So, a penile yeast infection may not cause skin pain; but could create some painful urination.

-Another study focused on vaginal Candidiasis in young, sexually active women.
+Another study, focused on vaginal Candidiasis in young, sexually active women.
 The study was published in the journal Sexually Transmitted Infections [80.1 (2004): 54-57].
 The study utilized 219 different women who all were tested for Candida and other sexually transmitted diseases.
 Of these women, 93 (42%) tested positive for Candida; and, 14 (15%) of those who tested positive, were asymptomatic.
 Of the remaining Candida positive women with symptoms, 79 (85%) of them complained of vulvar pain, fissures (small tears in the skin), intense itching, and vaginal discharge.
 Painful sexual intercourse was reported by 52 of 217 women.
 A history with recurrent yeast infections was associated with painful intercourse; and, in general, painful intercourse was linked to a women testing positive for Candida.
 The study found that women who engage in frequent oral sex are more prone to yeast infections (more on this topic here: sex and yeast infections).
 The researchers concluded the following from the findings of their study:

 In conclusion, the present work shows that according to culture, candida was present in 42% of sexually active women undergoing a genital examination at an adolescent health centre.
 Both positive candida culture and history of recurrent candidiasis were associated with vulvar pain at intercourse.
 Growth of candida was associated with oro-genital sex.

 Another study, a review of literature relating to the aspects of vaginal yeast infections, was published in the Australasian Journal of Dermatology [53.4 (2012): 247-254].
-The study states that a comprehensive review revealed the symptoms associated with this condition include: pain during urination, pain during sexual intercourse, itching, vaginal discharge, burning sensations, general irritation of the vagina, and soreness.
+The study states, that a comprehensive review revealed the symptoms associated with this condition include: pain during urination, pain during sexual intercourse, itching, vaginal discharge, burning sensations, general irritation of the vagina, and soreness.
 The symptoms of a vaginal yeast infection are often exacerbated right before menstruation (for more information on this common problem, you can check out yeast infection before a period).
 In the author’s personal experience, all these symptoms are demonstrated by women with chronic vaginal Candidiasis.
-So, we see that very commonly pain; such as general soreness of the vagina, pain during sex, and pain during urination; is associated with a yeast infection.
+So, we see, that very commonly, pain; such as general soreness of the vagina, pain during sex, and pain during urination; is associated with a yeast infection.

-The next study that verifies a yeast infection causes pain was published in the Journal of Infection [52.2 (2006): 111-117].
+The next study that verifies a yeast infection causes pain, was published in the Journal of Infection [52.2 (2006): 111-117].
 The study presented the following symptoms associated with vaginal Candidiasis: intense vaginal itching, pain during sexual intercourse, and cottage cheese like vaginal discharge.
-A positive diagnosis for Candida vaginitis was made when cottage cheese material was in the vagina and the laboratory tests indicated Candida’s presence.
+A positive diagnosis for Candida vaginitis was made when cottage cheese like material was in the vagina and the laboratory tests indicated Candida’s presence.
 Thus, we see again, that pain during sex is a key sign that you do have a yeast infection.

-As far men go, a yeast infection of the glans (rounded tip of the penis), known as Candida balanitis, can also cause pain and burning to occur in that area.
-Some of the predisposing factors to this male Candida malady include having a weak immune system, corticosteroid usage, being uncircumcised, and previous use of antibiotics.
+As far as men go, a yeast infection of the glans (rounded tip of the penis), known as Candida balanitis, can also cause pain and burning to occur in that area.
+Some of the predisposing factors to this male Candida malady include: having a weak immune system, corticosteroid usage, being uncircumcised, and previous use of antibiotics.
 A study, published in Genitourinary Medicine [72.2 (1996): 98-102], confirmed that a yeast infection of the penis can cause pain.
 According to the study, the typical case of Candida balanitis presents with mild reddening of the glans and can produce pain along with burning sensations during urination.
-Other symptoms that can occur include a discharge from under the foreskin, swelling of the penis, and varying tightness of the foreskin to the point where it cannot be pulled back.
+Other symptoms that can occur, include: a discharge from under the foreskin, swelling of the penis, and varying tightness of the foreskin to the point where it cannot be pulled back.
 Thus, a male yeast infection can hurt!